 - a.
 A prescription medication that is medically necessary for treatment of a medical condition - b.
-Compounded medications containing at least one covered medication as the main ingredient - Insulin and diabetic supplies including insulin syringes, needles and lancets, test strips, glucometers and continuous glucose monitors.
+Compounded medications containing at least one covered medication as the main ingredient - c.
+Insulin and diabetic supplies including insulin syringes, needles and lancets, test strips, glucometers and continuous glucose monitors.
 Must have a valid prescription and use a preferred manufacturer - d.
-Medications for treating tobacco dependence, including OTC nicotine patches, gum or lozenges, with a valid prescription and from an in-network retail pharmacy are covered as required under the Affordable Care Act - e.
-Certain prescribed preventive medications required under the Affordable Care Act
+Medications for treating tobacco dependence, including OTC nicotine patches, gum or lozenges, with a valid prescription and from an in-network retail pharmacy are covered with no cost sharing as required under the Affordable Care Act - e.
+Certain prescribed preventive medications required under the Affordable Care Act - f.
+Prescription contraceptive medications and devices for birth control (section 7.3.2) and medical conditions covered under the policy

-- f.
-Prescription contraceptive medications and devices for birth control (section 7.3.2) and medical conditions covered under the policy - g.
-Certain immunizations (section 7.3.3) and related administration fees are covered at innetwork retail pharmacies (e.g. flu, pneumonia and shingles vaccines) - h.
+- g.
+Certain immunizations (section 7.3.3) and related administration fees are covered with no cost sharing at in-network retail pharmacies (e.g. flu, pneumonia and shingles vaccines) - h.
 Inhalation spacer devices and peak flow meters - i.
 One early refill for a covered topical eye medication to treat a chronic condition during the approved dosage period if the refill does not exceed the number of refills prescribed and if the request is not made earlier than 23 days after a 30-day supply is dispensed, 45 days after a 60-day supply is dispensed or 68 days after a 90-day supply is dispensed.